-ELAR/CRC test AND 5 or higher on Essay OR 910-944 on CRC with 5-6 on Diagnostic Test + 5 or higher on Essay, or IRW 0320 with a grade of "C" or better.
+ELAR/CRC test AND 5 or higher on Essay, or IRW 0320 with a grade of "C" or better.

 CHEM 1412.
 GENERAL CHEMISTRY II (LECTURE 3, LAB 3).
 CREDIT 4.
 ACGM.

 Chemical equilibrium; phase diagrams and spectrometry; acid-base concepts; thermodynamics; kinetics; electrochemistry; nuclear chemistry; an introduction to organic chemistry and descriptive inorganic chemistry.
 Basic laboratory experiments supporting theoretical principles previously listed; introduction of the scientific method, experimental design, chemical instrumentation, data collection and analysis, and preparation of laboratory reports.
 Prerequisite: CHEM 1411 with a grade of "C" or better.